optiklab/CSharp.Benchmarking/README.md

 # Observations found

-- .NET team is using SIMD optimizations in .NET 7, so the same LINQ code works WAY FASTER than on .NET 6
+- .NET team is using SIMD optimizations in .NET 7 and .NET 8, so the same LINQ code works WAY FASTER than on .NET 7 and even MORE FASTER on .NET 8

 # .NET 6
 BenchmarkDotNet v0.13.12, Windows 11 (10.0.22631.3447/23H2/2023Update/SunValley3)